Victoria Sponge Cake

 It is like a giant strawberry shortcake only fancier.
 Whip one up today to see why it is such a classic.

-I must have been in a berry cake kind of mood too, because yesterday I shared a lemon blueberry Bundt cake and today my cake has strawberries.
+I must have be in a berry cake kind of mood, because yesterday I shared a lemon blueberry Bundt cake and today my cake has strawberries.
 I guess it is that time of year where berries are on my brain!

-But something about this cake with strawberry jam and whipped cream sandwiched between its layers really called to me.
+When I saw this cake with strawberry jam and whipped cream sandwiched between its layers, it really called to me.

 It is a sponge cake, which really isn’t my favorite texture, but I also haven’t had that many.
 So I thought I should give it a try.